Universität zu Köln: Cologne

-Students are enrolled in 15 S/N Carlson School International Business (IBUS 5100) credits for a semester at the University of Cologne.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Students take at least five courses to meet minimum requirements and choose their schedule from the full course offering in management, economics and social sciences.

 Incoming exchange students are offered a four week German language crash course prior to the start of each semester at no additional cost and can choose to include a German language course in their semester schedule.
 Exchange students may study in German and/or English.